bparanj/crystal/electronics/components/resistor.md

 - **Straight Line**: The voltage-current graph for a resistor will always be a straight line through the origin, with the slope representing the resistance value.

 ### Exceptions:
-- This linear relationship holds true for **ohmic devices**, like resistors, where the resistance remains constant regardless of the applied voltage or current.
+- This linear relationship holds true for ohmic devices, like resistors, where the resistance remains constant regardless of the applied voltage or current.
-- In **non-ohmic devices** (such as diodes or transistors), the voltage-current relationship is **non-linear**, meaning the current does not change proportionally with voltage.
+- In non-ohmic devices (such as diodes or transistors), the voltage-current relationship is non-linear, meaning the current does not change proportionally with voltage.

 For resistors, though, the voltage-current relationship is indeed linear.

+PENDING

 Create a table for voltage, current and keep resistor value constant to show the linear relationship

+PENDING

+Is direct proportionality and linear relationship refer to the same concept?